 Note - Birdlife International /ACAP factsheets for Pelagic Longline Streamer /Bird Scaring Lines are being updated, with new versions expected in 2023.

-- BSLs should be deployed to maximise the aerial extent, which is a function of vessel speed, height of the attachment point to the vessel, drag, and weight of bird scaring line materials.
+▪ BSLs should be deployed to maximise the aerial extent, which is a function of vessel speed, height of the attachment point to the vessel, drag, and weight of bird scaring line materials.

-- To achieve a minimum recommended aerial extent of 100 m, BSLs should be attached to the vessel such that they are suspended from a point a minimum of 8 m above the water at the stern.
+▪ To achieve a minimum recommended aerial extent of 100 m, BSLs should be attached to the vessel such that they are suspended from a point a minimum of 8 m above the water at the stern.

-- BSLs should contain a mix of brightly coloured long and short streamers placed at intervals of no more than 5 m.
+▪ BSLs should contain a mix of brightly coloured long and short streamers placed at intervals of no more than 5 m.
 Long streamers should be attached to the line with swivels to prevent streamers from wrapping around the line.
 All long streamers should reach the sea-surface in calm conditions.

+▪ Baited hooks should be deployed within the area bounded by the two BSLs.
+If using bait-casting machines, they should be adjusted so as to land baited hooks within the area bounded by the BSLs.
 If large vessels use only one BSL, it should be deployed windward of the sinking baits.
-If baited hooks are set outboard of the wake, the BSL attachment point to the vessel should be positioned several meters outboard of the side of the vessel that baits are deployed.
+If baited hooks are set outboard of the wake, the BSL attachment point to the vessel should be positioned several metres outboard of the side of the vessel that baits are deployed.

 None.